oss-tsukuba/nextcloud-gfarm/README.md

     - use one of other `docker-compose.override.yml.*`
     - or write new `docker-compose.override.yml` for your environment
 - run `make config` to check configurations.
+- run `make selfsigned-cert-generate` to activate HTTPS when using HTTPS.
-- run `make reborn-withlog` to create and start containers.
+- run `make reborn` to create and start containers.
     - If containers exist, these will be recreated.
     - Persistent data (DB, coniguration files, and etc.) is not removed.
 - input password of myproxy-logon or grid-proxy-init for Gfarm authentication method (when not using .gfarm_shared_key)
-- `ctrl-c` to stop output of `make reborn-withlog`
-- copy certificate files for HTTPS to `nextcloud-gfarm-revproxy-1:/etc/nginx/certs` volume when using `docker-compose.override.yml.https`
+- copy certificate files for HTTPS to `nextcloud-gfarm-revproxy-1:/etc/nginx/certs` volume when using HTTPS and not using selfsigned certificate.
     - NOTE: HTTPS port is disabled when certificate files do not exist.
     - prepare the following files
         - ${SERVER_NAME}.key (SSL_KEY)
         - ${SERVER_NAME}.csr (SSL_CSR)
         - ${SERVER_NAME}.crt (SSL_CERT)
         - and run `sudo docker cp <filename> nextcloud-gfarm-revproxy-1:/etc/nginx/certs/<filename>` to copy a file
+        - and run `make restart@revproxy`
     - or run `make selfsigned-cert-generate` to generate and copy self-signed certificate
         - and run `make selfsigned-cert-fingerprint` to show fingerprint
     - or (unsurveyed:) write new docker-compose.override.yml and use acme-companion for nginx-proxy to use Let's Encrypt certificate